For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 Docker & Container Security

-- HackTricks - Docker Breakout - book.hacktricks.xyz/linux-hardening/privilege-escalation/docker-breakout
+- HackTricks - Docker Breakout - book.hacktricks.wiki/en/linux-hardening/privilege-escalation/docker-security/index.html

-- Docker escape techniques
+- Docker escape techniques (HackTricks moved from

-- Kubernetes pod escape techniques
+- Eight Kubernetes pod escape recipes by capability/host-mount combination

 - Docker Security Cheat Sheet - cheatsheetseries.owasp.org/cheatsheets/Docker_Security_Cheat_Sheet.html